hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/__init__.md

 6. **Specific Error Messages:** The assertions now check for specific error messages in the exception, which is more robust than just checking if an exception occurred.

-7. **Context class tests:** Added basic tests for the `Context` class, demonstrating how to check for the creation of a driver object.
+7. **Context class tests:** Added basic tests for the `Context` class, demonStarting how to check for the creation of a driver object.

 **Crucial Next Steps:**